JordynMarcellus/testing-workshop-slides/src/slides.md

 # Exercise #1

 - Let's test our Button component!
--- does the onClick function passed in as props get called when we click it?
+- expect does the onClick function passed in as props get called when we click it?
--- does the onClick function NOT get called when we click it?
+-- does the onClick function NOT get called when we click it in a disabled state?
-- Render that input into a snapshot when done.
+- Render that button into a snapshot when complete.

 ---

 # Exercise #2

-- Time
+- Time to test our input component!
-- FYI -- to trigger a change event you'll need to modify the
+- FYI -- to trigger a change event you'll need to `fireEvent.change(selector, {target: {value: "enter value here"}})
 - Expect: the onChange event to be called once.
 - Expect: the onChange function to consume the value from the event target.
-- Render the button component into a snapshot.
+- Render the input component into a snapshot.

 ---